KabilPreethamK/tubelearns/README.md

-## Tube-Data: YouTube Video Transcript Extractor
+## TubeLearns: YouTube Video Transcript Extractor

-Tube-Data is a Python script designed for extracting and cleaning YouTube video transcripts for preprocessing in machine learning.
+TubeLearns is a Python script designed for extracting and cleaning YouTube video transcripts for preprocessing in machine learning.
 This versatile tool streamlines the process of acquiring high-quality text data from YouTube videos, making it ideal for various natural language processing tasks, sentiment analysis, speech recognition, and more.

 ## Features